-The MDRH zoning district provides for a variety of medium density housing, including single-family, duplex housing, manufactured housing, multi-family housing, and other related uses with a density of 5.5 to 11 dwelling units per acre (except middle housing types pursuant to 16.12.010.F).
+The MDRH zoning district provides for housing and other related uses with a density of 5.5 to 11 dwelling units per acre (except middle housing types pursuant to 16.12.010.F).
 Minor land partitions are exempt from the minimum density requirement.